iintore/printf/README.md

 3. Compile the source files to create a library or executable, depending on the project's structure.

 4. Include the appropriate header file in your C code:

+Note: While cloning remember to use the github user name of the one who created the repo.